theCLDC/defend-dissent/_drafts/threats-and-countermeasures-combined.md

 * threat = capability x effort/risk of discovery

 overview of the forthcoming parts
-* consider no data/culture
+* Security culture / minimal data [security-culture.md]
-* data with you/devices
+* Protect your devices / data with you [devices.md]
-* data in the wild/communications
+* Protect your communications / data in the wild [comms.md]
-* disguising data/anon-pseud
+* Getting away with it: anonymity, pseudonymity, and anti-censorship [apac.md]

 each section will:
 * give more detail of how your data is handled